RNA-FRETools/MASH-FRET/docs/output-files/bet-beta-factors.md

 ## Compatibility

-Gamma factor file can be imported:
+Beta factor file can be imported:
 * along with ASCII traces in MASH's module
 [Trace processing](../trace-processing/workflow.html#import-single-molecule-data) by adjusting the [Import options](../trace-processing/functionalities/set-import-options.html)